johnnie254/cs1713/README.md

 jtaylor7
 ------
 Project 7 -- Using linked lists, this program finds prime numbers up to 1000 using the sieve method.
-Here is some information on the <a href="https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes">Sieve of Eratosthenes</a>
+Here's some information on the <a href="https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes">Sieve of Eratosthenes</a>

 jtaylorbonus
 ------